 COMM 370 – Special Topics in AD/PR – These classes are advanced courses in specialized AD/PR areas.

 COMM 371 – Communication Studies Special Topics – These courses offer in-depth reading, research, and discussion in specialized areas dealing with current social issues and communication practices.

-COMM 372 – Journalism Special Topics – These courses offer in-depth reading, research, and discussion in specialized areas dealing with current issues in journalism.
+COMM 372 – Special Topics in Multimedia Journalism – These courses offer in-depth reading, research, and discussion in specialized areas dealing with current issues in journalism.
 Select/specific topics will satisfy the Values requirement.
 Please consult your academic advisor for more information.